Flask

 return send_file(file_stream, as_attachment=True, download_name='output.txt')

-You can test the routes using the curl
+You can test the routes using the curl commands below:

-curl -X GET "http://localhost:5000/html_txt/nicolas"
+curl -X GET "http://localhost:5000/html/nicolas"

-curl -X GET "http://localhost:5000/tuple"
+curl -X GET "http://localhost:5000/text"

 curl -X GET "http://localhost:5000/json"